adlewic/translations/CONTRIBUTING.md

 It doesn't matter if you made a/several mistakes, others contributors will correct your mistakes.

+### Corrections

+If you see a translation mistake, then you can open an issue or make a pull request.

 ### Pull Request
 You can write your name or pseudo on AUTHORS in your PR.